mayomacam/honeypot/ssh/README.md

 here we have to choose which one type of auth we consider most. if we use
 1. password, publickey
-So it will take password even if we provide private key..
+So it will take password even if we provide private key, this will take privatekey but gonna ask for user password for to complete the auth...
 This is what we need for honeypot.

 2. publickey, password
-this will take privatekey but gonna ask for user password for to complete the auth.
+This will only auth using private key..